 An understanding of the reefs is important primarily because of the substantial amounts of oil and gas that are often contained in the reef cores.
 Initial potentials of several hundred barrels per day and reserves in excess of 100,000 barrels per well are not uncommon, thus making the reef cores among the most attractive objectives in the Fort Worth Basin.

 Oil production with a relatively low gas-oil ratio is most common, although a few reefs have been classified as gas wells.
-Some percentage of saltwater commonly accompanies oil production.
 The source of the hydrocarbons is certainly the petroliferous Barnett shale beds that encase all but the basal surfaces of the reefs.
 As a general rule, production may be expected from a Barnett reef if the overlying Barnett Shale is thinned to approximately one-half of its expected regional thickness.

 Adequate data concerning the relationship of the reefs to the underlying Lower Paleozoic structure and/or paleotopography are lacking.
-However, at least two or three reefs appear to be located on Ellenburger paleotopographic highs.
-Although the Ellenburger is generally nonproductive throughout most of the reef trend, it will occasionally yield favorable indications from the drill cuttings or well logs where it is overlain by a reef.
+However, at least two or three reefs appear to be situated on Ellenburger paleotopographic highs.
+Although the Ellenburger is generally nonproductive throughout most of the reef trend, its uppermost beds will occasionally yield favorable indications from the drill cuttings or well logs where it is overlain by a reef.

 A detailed isopach map of the Barnett Shale is the primary exploration technique for the Barnett reefs.
-Prospects may then be further defined by structural contouring on the top of the Marble Falls Formation in areas where the Barnett is anomalously thin.
 Final selection of a drill site is best determined with the aid of seismic data.

 Henry, J. D., 1982,Stratigraphy of the Barnett Shale (Mississippan) and Associated Reefs in the Northern Fort Worth Basin,in Petroleum Geology of the Fort Worth Basin and Bend Arch Area: Dallas Geological Society.